Service animal: Animals for individual assistance

+Service dogs

+Service dogs are the most widely recognized service animal.
+Dogs can support a litany of both physical and mental disabilities.
+A mobility assistance dog helps with movement; this may be a large dog that can provide physical support or to help propel a wheelchair, or a dog that has been trained to do specific small tasks, such as pushing a door open.
+A guide dog helps blind people walk safely.
+A hearing dog alerts deaf people to important sounds, such as a ringing alarm.

+Some dogs are medical response dogs that sense a medical issue and alert the handler.
+Seizure sensing dogs can be trained to sense epileptic seizures in their partner.
+A diabetes alert dog senses when a person's blood sugar level is dangerously low or high.
+A psychiatric assistance dog may be trained to calm someone who is upset, help the handler leave an overwhelming situation, or signal specific events (e.g., to interrupt a habitual behavior, such as picking at the skin when anxious).
+Autism assistance dogs help individuals with autism.

 Miniature horse

-A miniature horse can be trained to guide the blind, to pull wheelchairs, or as support for persons with Parkinson's disease.
+A miniature horse can be trained to as a guide horse for a blind person, to pull wheelchairs, or as support for persons with Parkinson's disease.

 A full-grown miniature horse can vary from 26" to 38".
 There are two main registering organisations.
 The American Miniature Horse Association limits height to 34" whereas the American Miniature Horse Registry has a division for horses 34" to 38".

 There are a number of advantages of miniature horses as service animals.
 Miniature horses may be chosen by people whose religion considers dogs to be unclean or who have serious allergies to dogs, as well as phobias.
-Miniature horses have average lifespans of 30–40 years (longer than those of both service dogs and monkeys) and take 6 months to a year of training, done only by professional trainers.
+Miniature horses have average lifespans of 30–35 years (longer than those of both service dogs and monkeys) and take at least 6 months to a year of training, done only by professional trainers.
+The training period is usually longer for a miniature horse than for a dog, partly because horses are easily spooked by loud noises.

 Guide horse users report they typically are immediately recognised as a working service animal, whereas a dog may be mistaken for a pet.
 Miniature horses have been praised for their excellent range of vision (350 degrees), good memories, calm nature, focused demeanor, and good cost-effectiveness.
+They are cost-effective primarily because their long working life, of about 20 years, is so much longer than for other animals, so the longer training period is balanced by the longer service time.
+They are particularly well suited to guiding people with no or low vision.